Norway: Princess gives up royal duties amid fiancé questions

 “I have decided that at the present time I will no longer carry out official duties for the royal household,” she said in a statement issued by the palace, adding that the decision was made in coordination with her parents “to create peace around the royal household.”

-The princess will retain her title, but the palace said she informed the organizations where she still served as patron that she was relinquishing the role, which provided a framework for her official duties.
+The princess will retain her title, but the palace said she informed the organizations where she still served as patron that she was relinquishing the role.

+Her younger brother, Crown Prince Haakon, 49, is the heir to the throne.

+“I am sorry that the princess will no longer represent the royal house,” Harald said during a press conference about the issue.
+The 82-year-old king said that “we agree to disagree.”

+Harald said Verret “probably thought he could do anything without it affecting us.”

+“He must also take into account what we stand for,” Sonja said.

-Bo Gleditsch, secretary-general of the Norwegian Rheumatism Association told Norwegian news agency NTB it was “an orderly and wise decision from our patron.”
-The association had been considering ending its collaboration with Märtha Louise because of her engagement,
+Bo Gleditsch, secretary-general of the Norwegian Rheumatism Association, told Norwegian news agency NTB it was “an orderly and wise decision from our patron.”

 “She has resolved this on her own initiative, and that’s good,” Gleditsch told NTB.